Greek PM asks U.S.’s Pompeo for help to calm offshore tensions with Turkey

 “Today the relationship between (our) two countries has truly never been stronger,” Pompeo said, praising the efforts of Greece on its path to economic recovery.

-NATO allies Turkey and Greece are at loggerheads over the island, which has been ethnically split between Greek and Turkish Cypriots since 1974.
+As Pompeo visited town, several hundred demonstrators gathered in Athens’s main Syntagma square, chanting “Americans, Murderers of Peoples”.
+Music, including one extolling the virtues of Marxist revolutionary Ernesto “Che” Guevara, blared from loudspeakers.

-Reporting by David Brunnstrom and Renee Maltezou; writing by Michele Kambas; Editing by Kirsten Donovan
+Additional reporting by Ali Kucukgocmen; Writing by Michele Kambas; Editing by Kirsten Donovan and Frances Kerry